 What are the duties of a legal guardian for aging parents?

-A guardian or conservator is appointed by the court when an individual has been determined to be mentally or physically incapacitated.
-The guardianship can cover either the person's money, or the person's safety and welfare, or both.
+A legal guardian or conservator is appointed by the court when an individual has been determined to be mentally or physically incapacitated.
+This can also be a minor who is in need of an adult to manage their assets.

 A guardian has a fiduciary duty to act in the best interest of their ward.
 The guardian is in charge of providing a place to live and ensures that all of the ward’s medical needs are met.
 The guardian also has some financial responsibilities, mostly paying bills and buying items that are needed on a daily basis.